FedeDP/libmodule/docs/src/callbacks.rst

 Every module needs 5 functions that must be defined by developer. |br|
 If using :ref:`module_easy`, they are automatically declared by MODULE macro. |br|
 Moreover, a module_pre_start function is declared too, but it is not needed by libmodule interface, ie: it can be left undefined.
-Your compiler may warn you about that though.
+Your compiler may warn you about that though. |br|
+When using :ref:`module_complex` API, libmodule only mandates init() and receive() callbacks.
+A NULL check() and evaluate() functions mean to avoid checking and evaluating and thus starting module right away.

 .. code::

     static void module_pre_start(void);
-    static void init(void);
+    static bool init(void);
     static bool check(void);
     static bool evaluate(void);
     static void receive(const msg_t *const msg, const void *userdata);